robbytables/bug-free-invention/unit-6-flask/instructor-resources/02-flask/02-flask-slides.md

 **Talking Points:**

-* "Around 2010 a group of open-source Python developers released the first version of Flask!."
+* Around 2010, a group of open-source Python developers release the first version of Flask!.
-* "Before this, there was no easy way to use Python to develop the front end for web apps."
+* Before this, there was no easy way to use Python on the internet/for web apps.
-* "Flask is built using two libraries (already written bundles of code)"
+* Flask is built using two libraries (already written bundles of code).
-1. "*Werkzeug* is a library to interface with the web.
-It helps to handle request and connections."
+1. *Werkzeug* is a library to interface with the web.
+It helps to handle request and connections.
-2. "*Jinja* is a templating engine, which lets us write an HTML file once, and then apply that file to all of our site."
+2. *Jinja* is a templating engine, which lets us write an HTML file once and then apply that file to all of our site.
 </aside>